Angleton Independent School District

-Angleton ISD is a public school district in Angleton, Texas (USA), operating 5 levels of education.
-Established in 1897, AISD encompasses 396 sqmi in Brazoria County, serving Angleton as well as the Village of Bonney, the Sandy Point census-designated place, all of the CDP of Rosharon, and portions of Alvin and Lake Jackson.
+Angleton ISD is a public school district in Angleton, Texas, United States, operating 5 levels of education.
+Established in 1897, Angleton ISD encompasses 396 sqmi in Brazoria County, serving Angleton as well as the Village of Bonney, the Sandy Point census-designated place, all of the CDP of Rosharon, and portions of Alvin and Lake Jackson.
 It also includes the unincorporated areas of Chocolate Bayou, Lochridge, and Otey.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $2,145,243,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.042 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).